-- 11.1 Nothing from the above part 10 "Track 2 Claims" can be presumed to apply in part 11 "Track 3 Claims" unless otherwise specifically stated. - 11.2 Claimants' asserted class membership will determine whether the Quebec Superior Court or the Ontario Superior Court will review a Track 3 Claim.
-Where the Claimant can assert class membership in both Gallone and Reddock or Gallone and Brazeau, the location of their first eligible placement in administrative segregation will determine whether the Quebec Superior Court or the Ontario Superior Court will review their Claim. - 11.3 This jurisdictional determination will also govern allocation of funds to the Fonds d'aide aux actions collectives, which is entitled to a levy on all Claims reviewed by the Superior Court of Quebec. - 11.4 A Claimant who has selected Track 3 is deemed to have released Canada from all claims arising from their placement(s) in administrative segregation save for the Claims made with respect to their Track 3 Claim. - 11.5 Where a Claimant selects Track 3, the parties are bound by the findings of fact made in the Brazeau, Reddock, and Gallone actions.
+- 11.2 This jurisdictional determination will also govern allocation of funds to the Fonds d'aide aux actions collectives, which is entitled to a levy on all claims reviewed by the Superior Court of Quebec. - 11.3 A Claimant who has selected Track 3 is deemed to have released Canada from all claims arising from their placement(s) in administrative segregation save for the claims made with respect to their Track 3 Claim. - 11.4 Where a Claimant selects Track 3, the parties are bound by the findings of fact made in the Brazeau, Reddock, and Gallone actions.